 Medium shade is good for the successful growth Ginger is a seasonal crop and the best time to cultivate ginger is between the middle of March and early April.
 Generally it takes 8-10 months to get yield.
 However in dry zone areas ginger is cultivated September to October.

 Planting material: Matured lateral rhizomes are the most suitable planting material.
-Piece of rhizome should be 30-40 in weight and be with 68buds.
-Planting material should be disease free and selected from a high yielding cultivation.
-Before planting rhizomes should be immersed in a fungicide (captan) for about 5-10minutes to avoid fungal growth during planting..
-Planting material requirement is 1500kg/ha.
+Piece of rhizome should be 30-40g in weight.
+Planting material should be free from pest & diseases and selected from a high yielding cultivation.
+Before planting seed rhizomes should be treated with a fungicide (Mancozebb80 % WP 30g/10Lwater) for about 30minutes to avoid fungal growth during planting.

 Ginger is planted in raised beds or on ridges.
 Field should be ploughed up to 35-40cm in depth and tilling soil is done.
-Beds are 100cm in width and length is vary width the space available.
+Beds are 105cm in width and length is vary width the space available.
 However when inter cropped with coconut width and length can be changed according to the available space.
-Height of the bed is about 15cm and drains, with 50cm in depth, should be prepared in between beds.
+Height of the bed is about 22cm and a drain, with 45cm in depth should be prepared in between beds.

 Planting should be done after the rain.
 If no adequate moisture beds should be irrigated.